 Integrate changes to/from feature branches in Subversion

 A Feature Branch is intended for working on a particular feature.
 It is normally constituted of data downloaded from the trunk, and is integrated back into the trunk when work on the feature is completed.
 You can apply all changes or select a subset of changes.
-PyCharm creates a changelist with the merged changes and offers it for commit.
+PhpStorm creates a changelist with the merged changes and offers it for commit.

 To integrate changes from a branch, do the following:

 Open the Version Control tool window Alt+9 and switch to the Subversion Working Copies Information tab.

 Click the Merge from link and select the source of changes from the popup menu.
 The available options are: